Add to MyChemicals Print Friendly Page

 Other Characteristics

-Organic amides contain the structural group RCONH2 (where R is any organic radical).
+Amides contain the structural group RCONH2 (where R is any organic radical).
 In some amides the hydrogen atoms are replaced by other R groups.
 Amides derive chemically from carboxylic acids by the replacement of the -OH portion of the grouping RCOOH with an -NH2 group.
 Imides contain the grouping (RCO)2NH.
 Most amides are solids at room temperature (exception: formamide).
 Amides containing five carbon atoms or fewer are soluble in water.
 Amides are versatile chemicals that enter into many useful reactions, especially in the fertilizer industry.
 Polyamides are polymers in which a succession of amide linkages link hold together a molecular chain of high molecular weight.
-Proteins in foods are naturally occurring polyamides; Nylon is a synthetic polymer.
+Proteins in foods are naturally occurring polyamides; Nylon is a synthetic polyamide.

 Examples